Is Mobile App Development Compatible with Vibe Coding?

 4. What are the main limitations?

-5. How much does vibe coding cost?
+5. What does vibe coding really cost?

 6. Which framework works best?